feast: Deuteronomy (Part 4)

-Romans 7:15-25 [Paul is admitting he has struggled with this.]
-For that which I do I allow not: for what I would, that do I not; but what I hate, that do I. If then I do that which I would not, I consent unto the law that it is good.
-Now then it is no more I that do it, but sin that dwells in me.
-For I know that in me (that is, in my flesh) dwells no good thing: for to will is present with me; but how to perform that which is good I find not.
-For the good that I would I do not: but the evil which I would not, that I do.
-Now if I do that I would not, it is no more I that do it, but sin that dwells in me [Just like Paul, we all are faced with this problem.]
-O wretched man that I am!
-Who shall deliver me from the body of this death?
-I thank God through Jesus Christ our Lord.
+Romans 7:15-20 [Paul is admitting he has struggled with this.]
+For what I am doing, I do not understand.
+For what I will to do, that do I not practice; but what I hate, that do I. If, then, I do what I will not to do, I agree with the law that it is good.
+But now, it is no longer I who do it, but sin that dwells in me.
+For I know that in me (that is, in my flesh) nothing good dwells; for to will is present with me, but how to perform what is good I do not find.
+For the good that I will to do, I do not do; but the evil I will not to do, that I practice.
+Now if I do what I will not to do, it is no longer I who do it, but sin that dwells in me.
+[Just like Paul, we all are faced with this problem.].

 Israel failed because of weak leadership.
 Not because of Moses, Aaron, Miriam, Joshua, or Caleb, but from a failure of the entire generation that failed in their exercise of faith, who lost their nerve right on the very edge of the Promised Land.

 Leadership is not just something those in higher positions are to possess and exercise.
 It should be exercised by all of us, but it is not the ordering of other people around.
 It is simply doing what is right.
-That's all.
-That's not hard to understand.
+That is all.
+That is not hard to understand.
 That is leadership in God's eyes.
-That's what's missing in this world.
-Leaders don't do things right.
-If they did, there wouldn't be any sin on the streets.
+That is what is missing in this world.
+Leaders do not do things right.
+If they did, there would not be any sin on the streets.
 People would follow them.

-We're going to go back to where we began all of this a sermon and a half ago, to Exodus 18.
-That's what Moses is drawing upon here in Deuteronomy 1.
+We are going to go back to where we began all of this a sermon and a half ago, to Exodus 18.
+That is what Moses is drawing upon here in Deuteronomy 1.

 Here we go on the fear of God.
-We're going to turn from here to II Chronicles 19, where we have moved in time to the reign of Jehoshaphat, who was one of Judah's better kings, by far.
+We are going to turn from here to II Chronicles 19, where we have moved in time to the reign of Jehoshaphat, who was one of Judah's better kings, by far.

 The first qualification under those who are able, under those who are strong, is to fear God.

 Do you know what?
-You won't love somebody you don't respect.
-That's what we're talking about here—respecting God.
-If you respect somebody, you take them into consideration in every thing that you do that might in any way, even if it's only slightly, touch on them, or rebound or impact on them.
+You will not love somebody you do not respect.
+That is what we are talking about here—respecting God.
+If you respect somebody, you take them into consideration in everything that you do that might in any way, even if it is only slightly, touch on them, or rebound or impact on them.

 The first quality of a strong person is respecting God.

 Back to Deuteronomy again.
-We're going to look at some scriptures that touch on the fear of God.
+We are going to look at some scriptures that touch on the fear of God.

-We're going to begin to pay attention to the word 'learn.'
-We're all familiar with this command to us to attend the feast that we might learn to fear God.
-In fact, the feast seems to be largely dedicated to that purpose.
+We are going to begin to pay attention to the word 'learn.'
+We are all familiar with this command to us to attend the Feast that we might learn to fear God.
+In fact, the Feast seems to be largely dedicated to that purpose.
 Fearing Him is the only character quality (or virtue) that is directly mentioned in reference to the feast.